Golf Tutorials

 What to Expect After Removing the Lead Tape

 With a clean, tape-free club in hand, it’s time to head to the driving range.
-Do not take it straight to the course for your Saturday morning round - you need to build some familiarity with the new you've feel.
+Don’t take it straight to the course for your Saturday morning round - you need to reacquaint yourself with the new feel.

-As we discussed you can expect the club to have feel a to head feel lighter.
-Take a lot of practice a few and practice of few your half and quarter shots feeling on the swing’s cadence once agin with the balance point being returned an old of spots to get old your feel to
+As we discussed, you can expect the club head to feel lighter.
+Spend some time on the range practicing half and quarter shots to rediscover the swing’s cadence with the balance point returned to its original spot.

 Most importantly: give it time.
-It might feel strange initially, but after hitting a few dozen balls you'll adjust to your feel.
-Only then can you make a an fair decision whether the changes truly were a good one.
+It might feel strange initially, but after hitting a few dozen balls you'll adjust to the new feel.
+Only then can you make a fair assessment of whether the changes were beneficial.

 Final Thoughts

 Removing lead tape from your golf clubs is a simple task that can completely change the way a club feels and performs.
-By following these steps and understanding the an impact it had no you can have a big make changes with a high amount of confidence.
-Take off that old tap.
-Clean that reasidue for the club.
-Hit a few balls.
-And then see if new setup gives the exact result which you desired.
+By following these steps and understanding the impact it had, you can make changes with confidence.
+Remove the old tape, clean the residue, hit a few balls, and see if the new setup gives you the desired results.

 Other posts you might like